ylwang99/Enron2mbox/README.md

 2. Copy over some default configuration files:
     ```
-    $ cp -pr /usr/local/Cellar/dovecot/2.2.25/share/doc/dovecot/example-config /usr/local/etc/dovecot
+    $ sudo cp -r /usr/local/Cellar/dovecot/2.2.25/share/doc/dovecot/example-config/* /usr/local/etc/dovecot
     ```
-    Note that this will make a copy of dovecot.conf and other files into `/usr/local/etc/dovecot` where Dovecot looks for configuration file `dovecot.conf` when start running.
+    Note that this will make a copy of `dovecot.conf` and other files into `/usr/local/etc/dovecot` where Dovecot looks for configuration file `dovecot.conf` when start running.

 3. Add a `local.conf` file `/usr/local/etc/dovecot/local.conf` with all our own settings. `dovecot.conf` will include that file if it exists.

-    Here we follow our settings for a local only IMAP server with a static password that can be used with an arbitrary username.
+    Here we follow our settings for a local only IMAP server with system user authentication.

     Make sure to replace all instances of CHANGE_THIS with your own information.